Fixes and Features in this release:

 I think that's about it... usually I don't go on about the new features but this time I actually added some stuff the original didn't have (even if they're sort of 'whatever'...).

 Right now all deletes are soft deletes through the actual app so if anything is getting hard deleted, it needs to be done manually.
-Making things easily reversible is definitely a priority (Especially... more
+Making things easily reversible is definitely a priority (Especially if there's a bug and someone finds out how to hard delete records from the DB... that would be terr... more

 per disc app and auto pruned any old records past that.